-- Step 1 Application of the reimbursement rate to the eligible costs declared by the beneficiaries and linked third parties and approved by the Agency. - Step 2 Limit to the maximum grant amount. - Step 3 Reduction due to the no-profit rule as the grant must not produce a profit28: - 'Profit' means the surplus of the amount obtained following Steps 1 and 2 plus the 'action's total receipts' (being the consolidated total receipts generated during its duration), over the 'action's total eligible costs' (being the consolidated total eligible costs approved by the Agency).
+Step 1 - Application of the reimbursement rate to the eligible costs declared by the beneficiaries and affiliated entities and approved by the Agency.

+Step 2 - Limit to the maximum grant amount.

+Step 3 - Reduction due to the no-profit rule as the grant must not produce a profit:

+'Profit' means the surplus of the amount obtained following Steps 1 and 2 plus the 'action's total receipts' (being the consolidated total receipts generated during its duration), over the 'action's total eligible costs' (being the consolidated total eligible costs approved by the Agency).